Kawasaki W230

 The Kawasaki W230 is a retro-standard motorcycle introduced by Kawasaki for the 2025 model year.
-It is the smallest model in the Kawasaki W series, positioned below the W800.
+It is the mid-range model in the Kawasaki W series, positioned below the W800, but above the W175.
 The motorcycle combines styling elements from earlier W-series models, such as the 1965 Kawasaki 650-W1, with a modern single-cylinder engine and contemporary safety equipment.

 Development

 Kawasaki positioned the W230 as an entry-level model in the W series.
 Its engine is derived from the 233 cc unit used in the Kawasaki KLX230 dual-sport motorcycle, but modified with changes to crankshaft inertia, camshaft profiles, and exhaust tuning for road use and to resemble the character of earlier W-series models.

 Design and styling

 The motorcycle incorporates styling elements from earlier W models, including a teardrop-shaped fuel tank, wire-spoked wheels, fork gaiters, and chrome fenders.
 It is equipped with a round headlamp, dual analogue instruments, and a one-piece saddle.
 Modern additions include LED lighting and an LCD display providing trip and fuel information.